sanidhyas3s/songs.pkmkb/README.md

 ## ❗ Note

-This extension is **not intended to promote hate**, but instead reflects personal content preferences in the context of the **India–Pakistan conflict**.
+This extension is **not intended to promote hate**, but instead reflects personal (and in-demand) content preferences in the context of the **India–Pakistan conflict**.

 You are free to modify or extend this tool to suit your needs.

 ## 📌 Disclaimer